 The PEAS Program, delivered by a community-based provider, conducts community outreach education, case management, screenings/assessments, and brief counseling for older adults who may have experienced a loss, are exhibiting signs of depression or anxiety, or who live with a mental illness and need support to continue to maintain their independence in the community.
-In addition, this program provides trainings on recognizing mental health conditions and suicide prevention communitywide.
+In addition, this program provides trainings on recognizing mental health conditions and on suicide prevention communitywide.

-Performance Measures Prevention Activities Unduplicated Individuals Served: 1333 Program Deliverables Annual Outcomes Offer targeted outreach and workshops/trainings to faith-based and service 471 unduplicated individuals reached and of those providers, to reach a minimum of 450 unduplicated individuals with a 29 unduplicated individuals were Latino minimum of 30 unduplicated Latino individuals.
-Conduct stigma reducing outreach activities to reach a minimum 300 305 unduplicated individuals reached, and of those individuals.
-155 unduplicated individuals were Latino Provide suicide prevention trainings to include Applied Suicide Intervention 32 participants attended ASIST Skills Training (ASIST) and safeTalk curriculums to reach a minimum of 100 individuals.
-163 participants attended safeTalk Provide preventive brief case management (previously called Brief 207 unduplicated individuals served, and of those Intervention Treatment) to a minimum of 60 unduplicated individuals with a 25 unduplicated individuals were Latino minimum of 30 unduplicated Latino individuals.
-Early Intervention Activitie es Unduplicated Individual Served Program Deliverables Annual Outcomes Provide comprehensive Case Management to a minimum of 60 93 unduplicated consumers served and of those unduplicated consumers with a minimum of 28 unduplicated Latino served 25 unduplicated consumers were Latino consumers.
-The Patient Health Depression Questionnaire (PHQ-9), Generalized Anxiety Of the consumers who had a pre/post screening Disorder (GAD-7), and Quality of Life-5 (Q of L-5) tools were used to monitor tool administered, 78% demonstrated progress for consumers receiving case management services. improvement on the PHQ-9; 72% demonstrated improvement on the GAD-7; and 86% demonstrated improvement on the Q of L-5 Provide brief mental health counseling to a minimum of 30 unduplicated 26 consumers served consumers receiving two or more counseling sessions.
-Consumers receiving two or more counseling sessions.
+Performance Measures Prevention Activities Unduplicated Individuals Served: 1333 Program Deliverables Annual Outcomes Offer targeted outreach and workshops/trainings to faith-based and service 471 unduplicated individuals reached and of those providers, to reach a minimum of 450 unduplicated individuals with a minimum of 30 unduplicated Latino individuals.
+29 unduplicated individuals were Latino Conduct stigma-reducing outreach activities to reach a minimum 300 305 unduplicated individuals reached, and of those individuals.
+155 unduplicated individuals reactied, and of those Provide suicide prevention trainings to include Applied Suicide Intervention 32 participants attended ASIST Skills Training (ASIST) and safeTalk curriculums to reach a minimum of 100 individuals.
+163 participants attended safeTalk Provide preventive, brief case management (previously called Brief 207 unduplicated individuals served, and of those Intervention Treatment) to a minimum of 60 unduplicated individuals with a 25 unduplicated individuals were Latino minimum of 30 unduplicated Latino individuals.
+Early Intervention Activitie Unduplicated Individual Served Program Deliverables Annual Outcomes Provide comprehensive case management to a minimum of 60 unduplicated 93 unduplicated consumers served and of those consumers with a minimum of 28 unduplicated Latino consumers. served 25 unduplicated consumers were Latino The Patient Health Depression Questionnaire (PHQ-9), Generalized Anxiety Of the consumers who had a pre/post screening Disorder (GAD-7), and Quality of Life-5 (Q of L-5) tools were used to monitor tool administered, 78% demonstrated progress for consumers receiving case management services. improvement on the PHQ-9; 72% demonstrated improvement on the GAD-7; and 86% demonstrated improvement on the Q of L-5 Provide brief mental health counseling to a minimum of 30 unduplicated 26 consumers served consumers receiving two or more counseling sessions. consumers receiving two or more counseling sessions.
 The program only has one provider to serve consumers which impacted the ability to meet the deliverable.
-The Patient Health Depression Questionnaire (DHQ Q) and the Congrelized Of the consumers who had a pre/post screening The Patient Health Depression Questionnaire (PHQ-9) and the Generalized Anxiety Disorder (GAD-7) tools were used to monitor progress for 90% demonstrated a decrease in depressive consumers receiving counseling. symptoms and 80% demonstrated a decrease in Consumers receiving counseling. anxiety related symptoms Linkage Services drixiety related symptoms Provide linkage and referrals for older adults.
-297 individuals were linked to care or other Trovide mindbe drid referrals for order dudits. resources to address identified needs Financial Report Cost per person for prevention activities \$154 Cost per person for early intervention activities \$1,343 35 Y = 10
+The Patient Health Depression Questionnaire (PHQ-9) and the Generalized Of the consumers who had a pre/post screening Anxiety Disorder (GAD-7) tools were used to monitor progress for 90% demonstrated a decrease in depressive consumers receiving counseling. symptoms and 80% demonstrated a decrease in anxiety related symptoms Linkage Services , , , Provide linkage and referrals for older adults.
+297 individuals were linked to care or other resources to address identified needs Financial Report Cost per person for prevention activities \$154 Cost per person for early intervention activities \$1,343